The future of human mobility

 These considerations inform the proposed workshop on the Future of Human Mobility.

 The format of the workshop is interactive.
 Each panel starts with two position papers.
+Position papers will be sent to registrants.
 There are a set of designated discussants that should take five minutes each and the question then is open to all participants.
 The workshop brings together about 30 active contributors including both senior scholars and early career researchers.

 |9:30-10 AM EDT||Welcome coffee|